16 Best Lens for Event Photography: (2023 Guide & Reviews)

 So, what I do is take photos in continuous mode to be on the safer side.

-The focusing can be an issue because you’re shooting at F 1.4, but the images are very sharp if you have nailed the focus.
+Focusing can be an issue because you’re shooting at F 1.4, but if you nail the focus, the images are very sharp.

 And that brings me to the next point: sharpness, talking sharpness.